 Blogs are an effective way to gain insight into students' activities and provide a way to share the knowledge and materials collected.

 Blogs consist of two elements:

-A subject blog consists on one blog space with all students contributing to the one blog.
-All subject members can add Blog entries and add comments to Blog entries.
+A subject blog consists of one blog space with all students contributing to the one blog.
+All subject members can add blog entries and add comments on blog entries.